Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee or Ranged** weapon, one target
 > **Attack** Intelligence vs Fortitude
 > **Hit** 3dW + Intelligence modifier damage and the target is dazed (save ends).
 > **Miss** Half damage.
+The target is not dazed.

 > #### Twisting Ether
-> *With a nod to your ally, you sink through the world with your ally and switch places for better effect in combat.*
+> *You sink through the world with your ally and switch places for better effect in combat.*
 > **Encounter** **Utility** **16** (**Swift Action**) ● **Arcane, Teleport**
 > **Near** burst 5, one ally
 > **Effect** You and your ally simultaneously swap spaces via teleportation.